plubplub1/lavenderpi/README.md

 npx serve .
 ```

-## Deploy to Cloudflare Pages
+## Deploy to Cloudflare Pages / Vercel

 1. Push this folder to a GitHub/GitLab repo (or drag-and-drop it in the dashboard).
-2. Cloudflare Pages → Create project → Connect repo (or "Upload assets" for drag-and-drop).
+2. Create project → Connect repo (or "Upload" for drag-and-drop).
 3. **Build command:** leave empty. **Output directory:** `/` (repo root).
 4. Deploy.
 Done — no build step runs, because there isn't one.

-`_headers` is included for a few safe default security headers; delete it if you don't want them.
+`_headers` is included for a few safe default security headers (Cloudflare Pages
+picks this up automatically; Vercel ignores it, which is fine).

 ## What's included